Can Context Bridge the Reality Gap? Sim-to-Real Transfer of Context-Aware Policies: Evaluation

 \textbf{1) How does contextual information influence zero-shot generalization and sim-to-real transfer?} Conditioning policies on contextual cues, either via a ground-truth oracle or a learned estimator, consistently yields substantial performance gains compared to a context-agnostic baseline.
 We observe these benefits across both simulation and real-robot experiments: context-aware controllers achieve higher returns and success rates under domain shifts, with the gap widening as the context dimensionality increases.
 While domain randomization alone offers some robustness, it fails to match the stability and peak performance of context-informed methods. \textit{Oracle} appears to define an empirical upper bound, and no learned strategy surpasses it, particularly in high-dimensional settings where inferring accurate embeddings remains challenging.
 Although previous works~\cite{contextualize_me,jcpl} have suggested that some forms of learned supervision may surpass this upper bound, our results do not support this conclusion.

 \textbf{2) Which supervision strategy is most effective?} Results suggest that the effectiveness of a supervision strategy depends on the considered task.
-This finding underscores the need for further investigation to determine whether consistent correlations between task characteristics and supervision strategies can be identified.
-Establishing such correlations would facilitate more principled method selection, reducing the need for exhaustive empirical comparisons.
+However, since the present analysis is based on only two task domains, the observed trends are not sufficient to establish general criteria linking task characteristics to the most suitable supervision strategy, and should therefore be interpreted as task-specific observations rather than broadly applicable guidelines.
+This current evidence, therefore, underscores the need for further investigation to determine whether consistent correlations between task characteristics and supervision strategies can be identified.
+Establishing such correlations would facilitate more principled method selection, reducing the need for exhaustive empirical comparisons, and potentially inform the design of a supervision strategy that outperforms the current baselines under all conditions.
 Notably, policies trained using weak supervision through policy loss demonstrate competitive performance across both tasks, despite some variability.
-Moreover, models incorporating recurrent architectures, such as LSTMs, consistently exhibit improved performance and reduced variance compared to feed-forward counterparts.
+Moreover, models that can selectively aggregate information across transitions, such as LSTMs and Transformers, consistently exhibit improved performance and reduced variance compared to feed-forward counterparts, with Transformers in particular emerging as the most reliable and high-performing architecture.

 \textbf{3) What are the main challenges in evaluating generalization across varying contexts for sim-to-real?} Assessing generalization across varying contexts requires distinct training, validation, and test sets, each sampled from the relevant context space.
 However, this presents two key challenges: computational cost and limitations when testing on real hardware.
 On the computational side, frequent evaluation of policies across the full validation set during training incurs significant time and resource overhead.
 This is particularly problematic in high-dimensional contexts, where the number of required samples grows exponentially.
 While reducing the evaluation frequency or using a sparser subset of contexts can alleviate the computational burden, it may lead to suboptimal model selection or misleading conclusions.
 On the real robot, additional challenges arise due to the uncertainty in context parameters, such as friction, which are not easily measurable.
 This can result in the testing of policies on a non-representative subset of the context space.
 In response to this challenge, we recommend considering multiple context configurations when testing the policies on the real robot to ensure more reliable assessments of sim-to-real transfer.